snabbco/snabb/src/program/l2vpn/README.md

 address uses a dot to separate the "function" element in the standard syntax).
 A sub-interface is configured as a L3-port exactly like a physical port as explained in the previous section.

+The optional `mtu` parameter can be used to assign an MTU to the sub-interface which is smaller than the MTU of the physical interface.
+If it is omitted, the sub-interface inherits the MTU from the physical interface.

+Note that the MTU is not enforced at L2, i.e. it only is effective for services at higher layers.
+For example, if the sub-interface carries a L3 configuration, IP packets destined for that inerface must not exceed the MTU of the sub-interface (subtracted by the L2 header).
+Another example is the case when a sub-interface is used as an AC in a VPLS, where the MTU of the VPLS must match the MTU of the sub-interface.

 #### <a name="native-vlan">Native VLAN</a>